 We are good to go.
 For each and every social network, you need to register your app in their system.
 So from now onwards the steps will vary on the auth service provider.
 Let’s tackle them one at a time.

-Facebook Login Django
+Facebook Login Integration in Django Webiste

 Go to developers.facebook.com/ click on My Apps and then Create App (If new click on Get Started and create your developer account).
 Fill in the app name and contact email and click on Create App ID.